-The most reliable guide to renewing or replacing your driving licence in Singapore
+How to renew or replace your driving licence in Singapore

 (Featured photo: Mothership)

-Having a driving licence comes with certain responsibilities that you’ll need to keep in mind — and that includes renewing it when the time comes.
-Luckily, the process is fairly straightforward.
-In this blog post, we’ll take you through everything you need to know about renewing your driving licence in Singapore.
+Having a driving licence comes with responsibilities that you’ll need to remember, including renewing it in time.
+Luckily, the renewal process is straightforward.
+In this article, we’ll take you through everything you need to know about renewing your driving licence in Singapore.
+We’ll also guide you through replacing a lost or damaged driving licence.

 But first, do you need to renew your driving licence?

-If you didn’t know this already, not every driving licence holder is required to renew their licence.
-This means that if you’re a Singapore citizen or Permanent Resident (PR), you’ll not need to renew your licence until you’re 65 years old.
+If you didn’t know this already, not every driver is required to renew their driving licence.
+This means that if you’re a Singapore citizen or Permanent Resident (PR), you won’t need to renew your driving licence until you’re 65.

 So, how do you do it if you’re 65 or older?
 Let’s have a look at the process.